 What to Expect at a High-Acuity Residential Program

 The intake process begins with a comprehensive evaluation: psychiatric assessment, medical history, substance use history, trauma history, family and social context, and a needs assessment that informs the individualized treatment plan.
 Stabilization comes first, including medical detox if needed.
-From there, the residential phase moves into intensive therapeutic work: CBT, DBT, trauma resolution, medication management, gender-specific programming, and the day-to-day clinical work of building real recovery skills.
+From there, the residential phase moves into intensive therapeutic work: CBT, DBT, trauma resolution, medication management, gender-specific programming, and the day-to-day work of building real recovery skills.
+You can read more about what the first days of treatment look like before you call.

 Frequently Asked Questions